tom-howard/ros/docs/com2009/assignment2/parta/task2.md

 ## Details

-The environment that your robot will need to explore for this will, or course, be the Diamond Computer Room 5 Robot Arena, which is a square arena of 4x4m.
+The environment that your robot will need to explore for this will, of course, be the Diamond Computer Room 5 Robot Arena, which is a square arena of 4x4m.
 For the task, the arena will contain a number of *"obstacles,"* i.e.: short wooden walls and coloured cylinders.
 Your robot will need to be able to detect these obstacles and navigate around them in order to fully explore the space.

 1. The robot will start in the centre of the arena.
 1. It must explore the environment for 90 seconds without touching **any** of the arena walls or the obstacles within it.